mgblow/mgblow.github.io/_posts/2022-12-19-Intelegence-IoT-IIoT-Gateway.md

 title: Intelligent IoT and IIoT Gateways, Enabling Smart Industry and IT
 ---

-# Intelligent IoT and IIoT Gateways, Enabling Smart Industry and IT

 Hi.
 In the rapidly growing world of the Internet of Things (IoT), the importance of effective communication between devices is crucial.
 Every device has its own unique protocol for communication and is limited to pre-defined behaviors.
 To bridge the gap between these devices, gateways are used to facilitate communication and map requests between devices that have different protocols.

 However, traditional gateways have limitations in terms of handling requests and ensuring secure and efficient communication.
 This is where Intelligent IoT (IIoT) gateways come into play.